cypator/splate-api/source/index.html.md

 * The Cypator trading interface supports the two types of orders
   * Limit
   * Market

-* The Cypator trading interface supports the two types of orders:
-  * Limit
-  * Market
 * The Cypator trading interface supports the following Time in force (TIF):
   * IOC - Immediate or Cancel